Data Fetching in React

 );

-Adding Logic and States
+Adding Loading and Error States

 import { useEffect, useState } from "react";